PREPRUFE® 300R Plus & 160R Plus

 Horizontal - The substrate must be free of loose aggregate and sharp protrusions.
 Avoid curved or rounded substrates.
 When installing over earth or crushed stone, ensure substrate is well compacted to avoid displacement of substrate due to traﬃc or concrete pour.
 The surface does not need to be dry, but standing water must be removed.

-Horizontal substrates - Kick out or roll out the membrane HDPE film side to the substrate with the yellow zip strip facing towards the concrete pour.
-End laps should be staggered to avoid a build up of layers.
-Leave yellow and blue zip strips on the membrane until overlap procedure is completed.
+PREPRUFE® 300R Plus membrane can be applied in horizontal applications to smooth prepared concrete, carton forms or well rolled and compacted earth or crushed stone substrate.
+Kick out or roll out the membrane HDPE ﬁlm side to the substrate with the green zip strip facing towards the concrete pour.
+End laps should be staggered to avoid a buildup of layers.
+Leave green and blue zip strips on the membrane until overlap procedure is completed.
+When completed remove release liner.
+When installing over carton forms, contact your local GCP representative.

-Vertical substrates - Mechanically fasten the membrane vertically using fasteners appropriate for the substrate with the yellow zip strip facing towards the concrete pour.
+PREPRUFE® 300R Plus & 160R Plus membranes can be applied vertically to permanent formwork or adjoining structures.
+Mechanically fasten the membrane vertically using fasteners appropriate for the substrate with the green zip strip facing towards the concrete pour.
 The membrane may be installed in any convenient length.
-Fastening can be made through the selvedge using a small and low profile head fastener so that the membrane lays flat and allows firmly rolled overlaps.
-Accurately position succeeding sheets to overlap the previous sheet 3 in.
-(75 mm) along the marked selvedge with the blue zip strip on top of the yellow zip strip.
+Fastening can be made through the selvedge within 0.5 in. from the leading edge of the membrane using a small low proﬁle head fastener so that the membrane lays ﬂat and allows ﬁrmly rolled overlaps.
+Accurately position each succeeding sheet to overlap the previous sheet 3 in.
+(75 mm) along the marked selvedge with the blue zip strip on top of the green zip strip.

-Inspect the membrane before installation of reinforcement steel, formwork and final placement of concrete.
+Inspect the membrane before installation of reinforcement steel, formwork and ﬁnal placement of concrete.
 The membrane can be easily cleaned by power washing if required.
-Repair damage by wiping the area with a damp cloth to ensure the area is clean and free from dust, and allow to dry.
-Repair small punctures (0.5 in.
-(12 mm) or less) and slices by applying PREPRUFE® Tape centered over the damaged area.
-Repair holes and large punctures by applying a patch of PREPRUFE® Plus membrane, which extends 6 in.
+Repair damage by wiping the area with a damp cloth to ensure the area is clean and free from dust, and other contaminants and allow the membrane to dry.
+Repair small punctures and slices (0.5 in.
+(12 mm) or less by applying PREPRUFE® Tape centered over the damaged area.
+Repair punctures and holes larger than 0.5 in.
+(12mm) by applying a patch of PREPRUFE® membrane.
+Extend the patch 6 in.
 (150 mm) beyond the damaged area.
 Seal all edges of the patch with PREPRUFE® Tape.
+Where exposed selvedge has lost adhesion or laps have not been sealed, ensure the area is clean and dry and cover with fresh PREPRUFE® Tape.
 Any areas of damaged adhesive should be covered with PREPRUFE® Tape.
-Where exposed selvedge has lost adhesion or laps have not been sealed, ensure the area is clean and dry and cover with fresh PREPRUFE® Tape.
-All PREPRUFE® Tape must be rolled firmly and the tinted release liner removed.
-Alternatively, use a hot air gun or similar to activate the adhesive using caution not to damage the membranes and firmly roll lap to achieve continuity.
+All PREPRUFE® Tape must be rolled ﬁrmly and the tinted release liner removed.

 Pouring of Concrete

-It is recommended that concrete be poured within 56 days (42 days in hot climates) of application of the membrane.
+It is required that concrete be poured within 56 days (42 days in hot climates) of placement of the membrane.
 Following proper ACI guidelines, concrete must be placed carefully and consolidated properly to avoid damage to the membrane.
 Never use a sharp object to consolidate the concrete.
-Provide temporary protection from concrete over splash for areas of the Preprufe membrane that are adjacent to a concrete pour.
+Provide temporary protection from concrete splash over for areas of the PREPRUFE® membrane that are adjacent to the concrete pour.

 |Property||Typical Value PREPRUFE® 300R Plus||Typical Value PREPRUFE® 160R Plus||Test Method|